-In general, there is no provision in relation to insurance in the lease agreement and both the lessor and the lessee purchases insurance at its own expense to cover its properties.
+In general, there is no provision in relation to insurance in the lease agreement and both the lessor and the lessee purchase insurance at their own expense to cover their properties.

-e) (i) Change of control of the tenant
+e)(i) Change of control of the tenant

 The lease agreement usually does not prohibit the change of control of the tenant.